 - Balance your wheels every 6 months or optimal performance and safety.

 Wheel alignment should be checked every year.
-However, if you notice uneven wear to your tyres or the vehicle pulling to one side, please have them checked immediately.
+If you notice uneven wear to your tyres, or the vehicle pulling to one side, please have them checked immediately.

-- Wheel alignment checks the direction of the wheels to ensure they remain parallel to each other.
-Think, a-LIGN-ment to keep you driving in a straight LINE.
+- Wheel alignment checks the direction of the wheels to ensure they remain parallel to each other, so your vehicle can continue to drive in a straight line.

-- Issues can affect the wear of tyres, fuel economy and braking effectiveness.
+- Wheel alignment issues can affect the wear of tyres, fuel economy and braking effectiveness.

-- Technicians will adjust the angle of your tyres using high-tech equipment, specifically designed for the task at hand.
+- Technicians will adjust the angle of your tyres using specifically designed, high-tech equipment.

 - Most vehicles need their wheel alignment calibrated regularly, including trucks, agriculture vehicles, vans and cars.

 Our advanced range of highly accurate wheel alignment equipment can adjust your wheels in as little as a minute!
-Find your nearest wheel alignment centre here or talk to our helpful team by calling 01489 773888 or emailing us at email@example.com.
+Find your nearest wheel alignment centre here or talk to our helpful team by calling 01489 773888 or via email.